 Title III Learning Networks Home

-In broadest terms, what The Learning Network intends to achieve is to facilitate BCC’s transformation to a learner-centered institution with a strong culture of assessment and a focus on continuous improvement.
-Some of the strategies the college will use to accomplish this are:
+In broadest terms, via Title III our BCC community facilitated BCC’s transformation to a learner-centered institution with a strong culture of assessment and a focus on continuous improvement.
+Strategies the college used to accomplish this are:

 - Staff development in the new teaching/learning center to help faculty and staff engage in reflective practice;